nakan44/nkhanh44/README.md

-- 👋 Hi, I’m @nakan44
+- 👋 Hi, I’m @nkhanh44
 - 👀 I’m interested in developing things
-- 🌱 I’m currently working as iOS developer, learning flutter and nodejs
+- 🌱 I’m currently working as an iOS engineer

 <!---
 nkhanh44/nkhanh44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.